Exclusive Supermask Subnetwork Training for Continual Learning

 \section{Related Work}

-Continual Learning methods fall into three main categories: \textit{Regularization}, \textit{Replay}, and \textit{Architecture} based methods.
-We point the readers to \citet{delange2021clsurvey,biesialska-etal-2020-continualsurvery} for a comprehensive survey of all continual learning methods.
-Next, we discuss these main categories.

-\looseness=-1 \textbf{Regularization-based methods} estimate the importance of model components and add importance regularization terms to the loss function. \citet{zenke2017continual} regularize based on the distance of weights from their initialization, whereas \citet{kirkpatrick2017overcoming,schwarz2018progress} use an approximation of the Fisher information matrix \citep{pascanu2013revisiting} to regularize the parameters.
-In NLP, regularization methods \citep{han2020continual,wang2019sentence} are used to constrain the relevant information from the huge amount of knowledge inside large language models (LLM). \citet{huang-etal-2021-continual-idbr} first identifying hidden spaces that need to be updated versus retained via information disentanglement \citep{fu2017style,li2020complementary} and then regularize these hidden spaces separately.
-Our method inherently avoids the need for regularization as it avoids parameter interference.
+\textbf{Regularization-based methods} estimate the importance of model components and add importance regularization terms to the loss function. \citet{zenke2017continual} regularize based on the distance of weights from their initialization, whereas \citet{kirkpatrick2017overcoming,schwarz2018progress} use an approximation of the Fisher information matrix \citep{pascanu2013revisiting} to regularize the parameters.
+In NLP, \citet{han2020continual,wang2019sentence} use regularization to constrain the relevant information from the huge amount of knowledge inside large language models (LLM). \citet{huang-etal-2021-continual-idbr} first identifies hidden spaces that need to be updated versus retained via information disentanglement \citep{fu2017style,li2020complementary} and then regularize these hidden spaces separately.

-\textbf{Replay based methods} maintain a small memory buffer of data samples \citep{de2019continual} or their relevant proxies \citep{rebuffi2017icarl} from the previous tasks and retrain for them later to prevent CF. \citet{lopez2017gradient,chaudhry2018efficient} use the buffer during optimization to constrain parameter gradients. \citet{shin2017continual,kemker2018fearnet} uses a generative model to sample and replay pseudo-data during training, whereas \citet{rebuffi2017icarl} replay distilled knowledge from the previous tasks. \citet{d2019episodic} employ episodic memory along with local adaptation for CL in the NLP domain, whereas \citet{sun2019lamol} trains a language model to generate a pseudo-sample for replay.
-These methods usually have associated memory and runtime costs whereas our method works without a replay buffer.
+\textbf{Replay based methods} maintain a small memory buffer of data samples \citep{de2019continual,yan2022learning} or their relevant proxies \citep{rebuffi2017icarl} from the previous tasks and retrain on them later to prevent CF. \citet{chaudhry2018efficient} use the buffer during optimization to constrain parameter gradients. \citet{shin2017continual,kemker2018fearnet} uses a generative model to sample and replay pseudo-data during training, whereas \citet{rebuffi2017icarl} replay distilled knowledge from the past tasks. \citet{d2019episodic} employ episodic memory along with local adaptation, whereas \citet{sun2019lamol} trains a language model to generate a pseudo-sample for replay.